BlackRookSoftware/JSON/README.md

 This library contains classes for converting Objects to and from JavaScript Object Notation.

+### Why?

+Search me, man - it seems like everybody and their cousin made one of these.
+At least I can control the size and scope of *this* one.

 ### Library

 Contained in this release is a series of classes that perform JSON conversions.
 The javadocs contain basic outlines of each package's contents.

 ### Compiling with Ant